Zhangxf-ccnu/PANDA/README.md

 ## Installation

-The PANDA package has the following R-package dependencies: Seurat, doParallel, foreach, parallel, umap, ggplot2.
+The PANDA package has the following R-package dependencies: Seurat, doParallel, foreach, parallel, umap, ggplot2, peakRAM.

 The experiments implemented in the paper are based on Seurat v4.3.0, which can be installed as follows: